2010-2018 Mazda 5 Jump Start Dead Battery

 - Locate the battery.
 Determine the positive and negative terminals.
 Positive has a + or POS next to the post.
 Negative has – or NEG next to the post.

-- Connect positive jumper cable.
+- Connect the positive jumper cable.
 Attach the red (positive) cable to the positive terminal.
-If you are using another car to jump-start your Mazda 5, you will need to connect the positive terminal to the helper car.
+If you are using another car to jump-start your Mazda 5, you must connect the positive terminal to the helper car.

 If using a starter box, turn it on.
 If using a helper car, connect the red clamp to the positive terminal of the helper car.
 Connect the black clamp to the negative terminal of the helper car.